PCSX2/pcsx2-net-www/docs/troubleshooting/performance.md

 ---
 title: "Performance Issues"
-summary: "Steps on how to diagnose performance bottlenecks in PCSX2"
+summary: "This page details causes of and potential solutions to performance issues."
 draft: false
 toc: true
 sidebar_position: 2
 ---

+This page details causes of and potential solutions to performance issues.

 ## It works but it's slow?